mateusz-orawczak/Home-Assistant-custom-components-Pstryk/README.md

 ## Automations

 The integration automatically creates an automation to update prices daily at 17:00.
-Feel free to disable it if you don't need it, or change the time in the automation.
+Feel free to change the time in the automation.

 ## Good to Know

 Important implementation details that might be helpful to understand:

 1. **WebSocket Periodic Reconnection**
-   - The WebSocket connection is automatically reconnected every 3 hours
+   - The WebSocket connection is automatically reconnected every 1 hour
    - This is implemented to prevent data inconsistencies that occur with long-lasting connections to Pstryk's WebSocket server
    - You might notice brief disconnections in logs - this is expected behavior